 Punitive withdrawal: stonewalling as control

-Punitive withdrawal is different in one crucial way: intent.
+Punitive withdrawal is different in one important way: intent.
 This type of withdrawal uses silence as a weapon.
 The goal, whether conscious or not, is to punish, control, or manipulate the other person’s behavior.

 Stonewalling behaviors characterize this pattern: refusing to acknowledge your partner’s presence, giving the silent treatment for days without explanation, withholding affection specifically to cause distress.
 The withdrawal continues until the other person apologizes, gives in, or changes their behavior in some way.